Care Work & the Care Economy: Policies and International Labour Standards

 Why

 Investing in care is key for the recovery of economies.
-Through this course, you will be able to:
+Through this course, you will:

 • Engage and network with other constituents and international experts on how to promote good practices and actions in care work.

-• Master key care economy concepts, ILO’s framework (and its implementation), tools and good practices.
+• Master key care economy concepts, ILO’s framework (and its implementation), international labour standards, tools and good practices.

 • Promote care work and policies for a future with decent work and intersectional gender equality.